BahaaNimer/data-structures-and-algorithms/javascript/code-challenge-leftJoin/left-join.md

 Return: The returned data structure that holds the results is up to you.
 It doesn’t need to exactly match the output below, so long as it achieves the LEFT JOIN logic

+## Write tests to prove the following functionality:

+✓ should create a left join.

+✓ should create a left join with or without existing right join.

+✓ should create a left join without a right join.

 ## WhiteBoard

 ![whiteboard](./assets/whiteboard.jpg)